talkingscott/foodlog/README.md

 * Reports of nutrition per day.
 * Even fancier stuff I would never use, like a pretty dashboard.
 * Multi-tenancy.
+* Nicer appearance on a laptop browser.

 ## Dates and times

 "Natural" specification is supported.
 "Now", "today" and "yesterday" specify an "anchor".
 A time can be specified as well.
 For "today" or "yesterday", it is the time of day.
-A negative time is an offset.
 The time can be just hours or hours and minutes.
 The hours and minutes are not validated other than to ensure they are numeric.
-Note that for the anchor of "now", a non-negative time indicates a time into the future.
-This is currently accepted.
+Note that for the anchor of "now", the time must be negative: it represents the amount of time prior to now.
 When no anchor is specified, "now" is inferred if the time is negative, otherwise "today" is used.

 The entered date and time are treated as local time.